RemiBardon/tech-blog/content/english/tech/yubikey-setup/gpg-keys-the-right-way.md

   - Require a "card tap" on every SSH authentication
   - Require a "card tap" on every git signing operation

-My YubiKey supports it, and I don't use any tool that don't so I'm going to use the state-of-the-art [ed25519] signature scheme for my keys instead of heavier 4096 bits [RSA] keys.
+My YubiKey supports it, and I don't use any tool that doesn't so I'm going to use the state-of-the-art [ed25519] signature scheme for my keys instead of heavier 4096 bits [RSA] keys.

 ## The whole process {#process}